darwinjob/openshift-jee-sample/README.md

-openshift-jee-sample
+Openseadragon demo viewer for openshift enviiroment
 ====================

-A sample app to be deployed on openshift environments
+A sample Openseadragon viewer to be deployed on openshift environments.
+The DeepZoom pyramid is located in webapp folder.

 Note: to build this repository with maven you must specify "-Popenshift", eg "mvn clean package -Popenshift"